leohner/paypi/README.md

 - using function return values appropriately
 - writing more concise and maintainable code, and I know that comes with practice
 - much of the code could stand to be refactored and improved.
 Granted, this is only a rough prototype.
 - I know for a fact I need to add test cases; given the time restraints though I had to settle for basic functional testing (albeit without the black-box).
-Being able to write effective tests is definitely a goal.
+Being able to write effective tests is definitely a priority.
 - Documenting the code is a necessity.
 That would absolutely be the next step in order to facilitate its use.

 ## Final Notes